RobDWaller/robdwaller.github.io/_posts/2018-02-07-security-principles-json-web-tokens.md

 published: false
 tags: [security]
 ---
 Security is a topic that is often poorly understood by developers because many of them focus on the technical side of security rather than the wider topic which involves people, money, risk and business priorities.
-This can result in poor decision making, unnecessary complication and wasted resource.
+As a result we often see poor decision making, unnecessary complication and wasted resource.

 It's important that developers when building or choosing security solutions pick the correct one for their business or organisational situation.
 And it's particularly important that junior developers understand the wider context within which security decisions should be made.